 - Wheat flour- 50 gms

 - Unsalted Butter- 80 gms

 - Roast finger millet (ragi) flour in a dry pan for 10 minutes.
 Set aside in a bowl to cool.

-- Meanwhile, preheat the oven to 350 degrees Farenheit for 10 minutes.
+- Meanwhile, preheat the oven at 160°C.

 - Set aside to cool.
 Serve with tea or coffee.

 Plantain Jaggery Chips:

 - Plantains- 2